 You may think it’s still early days, but have you thought about what you are going to do after you have completed your vocational training?
 Here are some opportunities you may want

 - Working for a company: Many German companies are currently looking for qualified professionals.
 This means your chances of being offered a job with your company after you have completed your training are good.
 If your company doesn’t offer you a job or you prefer to gain some new experience elsewhere, you will find useful tips for job hunting under "Jobs".
+You come from a non-EU country and have completed your vocational training in Germany?
+You may be granted a residence permit for a period of 12 months for the purpose of seeking employment in Germany (in accordance with § 20 Para.
+3 No. 3 AufenthG).
 You can search for vacancies in the job listings of the Make it in Germany portal.

 - Continuing education and training: If you feel that you still have potential to develop and would like to take on more responsibility, you should consider continuing with further training in order to obtain additional qualifications.
 This will give you the chance to specialise, to further your career or to start your own business.
 Which type of continuing education and training is available and most suitable for you depends on the industry and occupation you work in.